The power source of the biggest explosions in the universe found

 Groundbreaking new research suggests gamma-ray bursts are caused by a star's collapsing magnetic field.

-- A team of astrophysicists finds evidence that a collapsing magnetic field causes gamma-ray bursts.
+- A team of astrophysicists has found evidence that a collapsing magnetic field causes gamma-ray bursts.

 - Gamma-ray bursts are the most powerful and brightest explosions in the universe.

-- The team used data from a space telescope of a supernova 4.5 billion light-years away.
+- The team used space telescope data of a supernova 4.5 billion light-years away.

 The gamma-ray bursts (GRBs), occurring when a star implodes to form a neutron star or a black hole, are so violent that they release as much energy in just a few seconds as the Sun does in its whole lifetime of 10 billion years.
-The bursts can last from ten milliseconds to several hours while their "afterglow," which goes on longer, can be observed from Earth.
+The bursts can last from ten milliseconds to several hours while their longer "afterglow" can be observed from Earth.

-As the press release from the University of Bath explains, the baryonic jet model explains GRBs as a flash produced by repeated violent collisions between the materials involved in the explosions around the dying star.
+As the press release from the University of Bath highlights, the baryonic jet model explains GRBs as flashes produced by repeated violent collisions between the materials involved in the explosions around a dying star.

 The second hypothesis on the origin of the bursts is the magnetic model, which got a boost from the new research.
 The idea behind this is that when a star explodes, its large magnetic field collapses, unleashing the tremendous energy that powers a GRB.